Perchlorate: Weak oxidant in aqueous solution due to kinetic limitations

+Microbiology

-Over 40 phylogenetically and metabolically diverse microorganisms capable of growth via perchlorate reduction have been isolated since 1996.
-Most originate from the Pseudomonadota but others include the Bacillota, Moorella perchloratireducens and Sporomusa sp., and the archaeon Archaeoglobus fulgidus.
-With the exception of A. fulgidus, all known microbes that grow via perchlorate reduction utilize the enzymes perchlorate reductase and chlorite dismutase, which collectively take perchlorate to innocuous chloride.
+Over 40 phylogenetically and metabolically diverse microorganisms capable of growth using perchlorate as an electron acceptor have been isolated since 1996.
+Most originate from the Pseudomonadota, but others include the Bacillota, Moorella perchloratireducens and Sporomusa sp., and the archaeon Archaeoglobus fulgidus.
+With the exception of A. fulgidus, microbes that grow via perchlorate reduction utilize the enzymes perchlorate reductase and chlorite dismutase, which collectively take perchlorate to chloride.
 In the process, free oxygen (O2) is generated.

 Natural abundance

 Terrestrial abundance

+Perchlorate is created by lightning discharges in the presence of chloride.
+Perchlorate has been detected in rain and snow samples from Florida and Lubbock, Texas.
+It is also present in Martian soil.

 Naturally occurring perchlorate at its most abundant can be found commingled with deposits of sodium nitrate in the Atacama Desert of northern Chile.
 These deposits have been heavily mined as sources for nitrate-based fertilizers.
 Chilean nitrate is in fact estimated to be the source of around 81000 tonne of perchlorate imported to the U.S. (1909–1997).
 Results from surveys of ground water, ice, and relatively unperturbed deserts have been used to estimate a 100000 to 3000000 tonne "global inventory" of natural perchlorate presently on Earth.